Nepalese rock: History

 The history of rock music in Nepal dates back to the 1970s when there were a few acts influenced by Western bands such as The Beatles, the Rolling Stones, The Doors, Jimi Hendrix, and later Led Zeppelin, The Who, the Grateful Dead, Pink Floyd, Iron Maiden, Deep Purple and Bob Marley.
 Bands in Kathmandu consisted mostly of local people from Kathmandu (capital of Nepal and famous hippie destination during 1970s), who got close with the hippies around the world to the extent that guitars and records were bought from them.
 Prism, who formed in 1976, was one of the earlier bands to start playing English songs.
 The members of Prism are still active playing either in other bands or in hotels and restaurants, and they still reunite sometimes as "Prism" to play on some special occasions.

 Most of the bands did not record any of the originals during the 70s and 80s but recording culture gradually started to change with bands such as The Influence and Crossroads.
 These bands introduced pop-rock elements to the Nepali music scene.
 Both bands released a few albums and were very popular at the time.
 These records were monumental in encouraging bands to record their own original material.
 After these bands came other bands such as The Peace, The Crisis, The Move, Metal Cross and Zenith.
 They also went on to produce their own records.

-The scene was set for the bands and artists to record and perform their original compositions and there was also a change in direction in relation to the music that newer bands were producing.
+There was a change in the direction of the music that the newer bands were making, and the stage was set for the bands and artists to record and perform their original compositions.
 Newaz is considered to be the first hard-rock band and released their debut album in 1991.
 This was shortly followed by Cobweb releasing their debut album called Anjaan in 1993.
 They are still active and releasing albums, although they are mostly confined to pub concerts.
 A few years later in 1996, Milestone, a band from Pokhara, released their debut album - Milestone.
 The album contained eight tracks, six of which were rock ballads but the other two Adhuro Prem and Mayalu were on the heavier side with a lot of guitar distortions, sweeping solos and screaming vocals.
 Music video for Adhuro Prem was also aired on limited Nepali television channels at the time.
-That type of music was unheard in the mainstream music industry and hence the track nor the album was fortunate enough to make a break in the industry but undoubtedly Milestone is considered as the first metal band in Nepal to record and produce original metal tracks and a music video, which can be found on YouTube.
+That type of music was unheard in the mainstream music industry and hence the track nor the album was fortunate enough to make a break in the industry.